To receive the Kingdom of God:

 At the end of times, 2 The 2:11-12 even says that: For this reason, God will send them a powerful delusion so that they will believe the lie.
 12 in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.

-”Those who have not believed the truth” means those, members of the Christian churches, who have heard the gospel, but have not believed it.
-According to a study in Spring 2015 only a small number of participants of the study believed in God of the Bible.
-According to the biblical prophecy in the last days people want to listen to the teachers whose lessons “tickle their ears”.
+”Those who have not believed the truth” means those, members of the Christian churches, who have heard the gospel but have not believed it.
+According to a study in Spring 2015, only a small number of participants of the study believed in God of the Bible.
+According to the biblical prophecy in the last days, people want to listen to the teachers whose lessons “tickle their ears”.
 People want to hear such a teacher who assures that “everyone gets to heaven”.
 Jhn 4:24 God is spirit, and those who worship Him must worship in spirit and truth. – Those in spirit pray God in spirit and truth.
 However, not all people search for the truth, but rather want to hear teaching that responds to their own wishes.

-2 Pet 2:9 the Lord knows how to deliver the godly out of temptation and to keep the unrighteous under punishment for the day of judgment; – The godless die during the great tribulation or during the day of the Lord and remain in death waiting for the final judgement.
+2 Pet 2:9 the Lord knows how to deliver the godly out of temptation and to keep the unrighteous under punishment for the day of judgment; – The godless die during the great tribulation or during the day of the Lord and remain in death waiting for the final judgment.

 Mat 7:21 Not everyone who says to me, ‘Lord, Lord,’ will enter into the Kingdom of Heaven; but he who does the will of my Father who is in heaven. – Not everyone will enter the Kingdom of God according to Mat 7:21; only those who will do the will of God.

 Jesus himself describes how difficult it is to enter the Kingdom in Mat 19: